obspy/obspy/misc/docs/source/tutorial/code_snippets/retrieving_data_from_datacenters.rst

 **Available Data Types and Formats:** Various

-IRIS (in addition to FDSN web services) offers a large number of web services, for some of which ObsPy has interfaces in the :mod:`obspy.iris` module.
-There is probably little use for the services ObsPy has interfaces for when using ObsPy, as ObsPy nowadays has functions that can do the same which is almost always faster than a web request.
-We keep them around for special uses and for people who don't want their old codes to break.
+IRIS (in addition to FDSN web services) offers a variety of special-purpose web services, for some of which ObsPy has interfaces in the :mod:`obspy.iris` module.
+Some of this functionality is meanwhile also directly included in ObsPy (e.g. Flinn-Engdahl region lookup in :mod:`obspy.core.util.geodetics`), so ObsPy internal tools (not relying on internet connection) can be considered as a replacement in some cases.

 ---------------------
 Earthworm Wave Server